Field Notes is a series of posts dedicated to highlighting current exhibitions, research facilities, and cultural events in your community.

 “Located in the neighborhood Woodgate Park, the Yorba Cemetery is one of the oldest cemeteries in Orange County.
 The cemetery was established on land originally part of Bernardo Yorba’s 13,000 acre Rancho Cañon de Santa Ana, the Canyon of Saint Anne, granted to him in 1834.
 After his death in 1858, Bernardo’s will deeded property to the Catholic Church containing the San Antonio Chapel and the cemetery.
 Residents of the Santa Ana Canyon, many of them descendants of pioneering rancho-era families, were buried at this cemetery from 1860 till the cemetery’s closure in 1939.
 Today, the Yorba Cemetery is a historical site operated by Orange County Parks.”

-Orange County Historical Commission: It “was established by the Board of Supervisors in 1973 in response to requests by interested County residents.
+Orange County Historical Commission: is an advisory body to the Orange County Board of Supervisors and “was established by the Board of Supervisors in 1973 in response to requests by interested County residents.
 Orange County families, businesses, libraries, schools, churches, and other institutions have traditionally fostered interest in history since their beginnings.”
 You can view the monthly agenda and list of Orange County Historical Commissioners via their website.

 211 West Santa Ana Blvd